cogdog/truwriter/README.md

 ## Relatively Cool New Features & Updates

+**Theme Option to Remove Tweet This Button** to enable better GDPR compliance.

 **Customize the Writing Form Instructions**  You can now modify all form field labels and descriptions / prompts for the entry fields.